airdcpp/airdcpp-windows/installer/readme.txt

 You can read in the 'build_locale_nsh.py' what name you need to use on the PO files.

 We don't want to use all the text from 'AirDC_installscript.nsi' so we use the dummy_file.nsi file instead.
-Run "python build_locale_nsh.py -i dummy_file.nsi -o all_language.nsh -p "pofiles/" -l "English"" to get 'all_language.nsh'.
+Run `python build_locale_nsh.py -i dummy_file.nsi -o all_language.nsh -p "pofiles/" -l "English"` to get 'all_language.nsh'.

 You now have all translated strings in 'all_language.nsh'.
 It will be included into the AirDC_installscript.nsi when you compile it.